 This has dark implications but also explains what the Minus are.

 And to think that the Minus is more emotionally strong is a mistake.
 The truth is what the Minus are Emotionally Damaged People.
 This is why a minus can be reformed, or one can teeter on the edge between the 2.
 You may think it’s obvious when one says it, but it’s easy to forget what this means (at least for me).
 Things that may not make sense about the story become clear once this does.
-The reason a Minus always smile in the face of the worst adversity is that only the ones who can are alive.
+The reason a Minus always smiles/laughs in the face of the worst adversity is that only the ones who can are alive.
 The strongest of the weak.
-Medaka’s charisma is an extraordinary normal person, but Kumagawa is one of a person who undergone the worst and as such understand the hardships of the weak.
-Why one takes the burdens of others problems (or at least eventually learns how to healthy work with others to help them solve their own) while the other till the end shifts blames on others, both rightly and wrongly.
+Medaka’s charisma is that of an extraordinary normal person, but Kumagawa’s is one of a person who has undergone the worst and as such understands the hardships of the weak.
+It explains why one takes the burdens of others problems (or at least eventually learns how to healthy work with others to help them solve their own) while the other till the end shifts blames on others, both rightly and wrongly.
 But most importantly it explains why one always wins and one always loses.

 And it’s not something easily changed.
 Though it’s not impossible Medaka had to learn the hard way you cannot force people to become better (yet).
 And damaged people have the hardest time changing themselves overall.
 So they deflect, they suck the resources out and are unable to put them back, they bring others down, they judge, and they lose.
 For this reason few people except select pluses and fellow minus like or even bother to associate with them, and many minus push others away too as to not hurt them more than need be.
 That’s what a Minus is.

-But if they’re lucky there are those out there happy those Minus still alive.
+But if they’re lucky there are those out there happy they’re still alive.
 Those who would tell them to keep getting up after they lose.